-HOUSTON – January 28, 2016 – In an effort to reach all students with meaningful literacy instruction, McGraw-Hill, a learning science company, today announced the launch of SRA FLEX Literacy Projects Jumpstart, a free and easy-to-implement introduction to project-based literacy intervention for grades 3-12.
+HOUSTON – January 28, 2016 – In an effort to reach all students with meaningful literacy instruction, McGraw-Hill, a learning science company, a free and easy-to-implement introduction to project-based literacy intervention for grades 3-12.
 Released today in conjunction with the 2016 National Title I Conference, the complimentary 15-day lesson plan covers all five stages of the SRA FLEX Project Experience in an easy-to-follow sequence, aiming to boost literacy skills through reading, writing-centered activities and group collaboration.

 The free, introductory FLEX Literacy Projects Jumpstart bundle includes: